sysbio-curie/Logical_modelling_pipeline/doc/Tutorial_Cohen.md

 In a terminal, go to the MaBoSS environment folder.
 Type:

 	source MaBoSS.env

 It is important that you stay in the same terminal.
 Then you can run MaBoSS from any other folder containing your model files.
-I

 To run the wild type condition (with no modifications from the initial model), you need to change some simulation parameters in the CFG file exported from GINsim.